smartdevicelink/sdl_evolution/proposals/xxxx-continous-integration.md

 Key components of build system are:
 - jenkins master - it manages build/test processes,
-- jenkins slaves - servers which builds and tests,
+- jenkins slaves - docker containers that build SDL with different options and run tests,
-- artifactory - keeps archive with binaries and log files.
+- artifactory - keeps archive with binaries and log files,
 - Github - keeps Dockerfiles and Jenkins jobs, allows to keep different versions of configuration and to download a configuration at any time.
 The solution proposes to use docker containers for components deployment.
 ### Jenkins jobs creating.